BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 have to turn them on."
 Gradle is my grappling shoes.

-My goal here is to give you perspective, so as you fall down the cliff face you will understand what is happening, and what is necessary to climb back up the cliff.
+My goal here is to give you perspective, so as you fall down the cliff face you will understand what is happening, and what is necessary to climb back up.

-tasks and dependencies
-internal and external dependencies
+tasks and dependencies (task is 'main'?) internal and external dependencies

 ## 1. You're not Configuring, You're Programming